Azure/bicep-types-az/generated/resources/microsoft.resources/2019-10-01-preview/types.md

 ## ContainerConfiguration
 ### Properties
-* **containerGroupName**: string: Container group name, if not specified then the name will get auto-generated.
+* **containerGroupName**: string {minLength: 1, maxLength: 63}: Container group name, if not specified then the name will get auto-generated.
 Not specifying a 'containerGroupName' indicates the system to generate a unique name which might end up flagging an Azure Policy as non-compliant.
 Use 'containerGroupName' when you have an Azure Policy that expects a specific naming convention or when you want to fully control the name. 'containerGroupName' property must be between 1 and 63 characters long, must contain only lowercase letters, numbers, and dashes and it cannot start or end with a dash and consecutive dashes are not allowed.
 To specify a 'containerGroupName', add the following object to properties: { "containerSettings": { "containerGroupName": "contoso-container" } }.
 If you do not want to specify a 'containerGroupName' then do not add 'containerSettings' property.

 ## DeploymentScriptPropertiesBaseOutputs
 ### Properties